tomikonio/SeqCompare/README.md

 # SeqCompare
+## Explanation about the submodules
+The `projectSCE` submodule contains the python code.
+The `reactGUI` submodule contains the React files.
 ## How to
 ### Installation
 The ```.deb``` file provided will install the project on the target machine - must be x64 architecture.